 About the founder of Luna Lactation

 Melissa Cole, MS, IBCLC, RLC is a board certified lactation consultant, neonatal oral-motor assessment professional, and clinical herbalist in private practice.
-Melissa has been passionate about providing comprehensive, holistic lactation support and improving the level of clinical lactation skills for health professionals for over a decade.
+Melissa has been passionate about providing comprehensive, holistic lactation support and improving the level of clinical lactation skills for health professionals.
 She enjoys teaching, researching and writing about wellness and lactation-related topics.
 Melissa holds a bachelor of science degree in maternal child health and lactation consulting and her master’s work is in therapeutic, clinical herbalism.
-Melissa actively conducts research and collaborates with several lactation and health care professional associations.
+Melissa actively conducts research and collaborates with several lactation and health care professional associations

 Before pursuing a path in lactation, Melissa lived and studied in Japan.
 She was also a language instructor for almost a decade.
 From this background in culture and education sprung a deep love of supporting and educating families.
 Melissa also has an extensive background in herbal studies and holistic health.
 When not helping parents and babies, Melissa can probably be found lecturing, researching, writing, or attending a conference; she is passionate about health and lactation, to say the least!